Ways to remember at Christmas

 Watch a favourite Christmas film

-Carol services are a famous Christmas tradition and a great opportunity for you to meet and spend time with people from your local community.
-They also provide the opportunity to sing.
-Singing has proven scientific physical and mental health benefits including alleviating stress and boosting your immune system which could be a much needed antidote if you’re dealing with feelings of grief.
+Carol services are a famous Christmas tradition that many people look forward to at this time of year, especially for those who love to sing.
+Singing has proven scientific physical and mental health benefits including alleviating stress and boosting your immune system which could be a much-needed antidote if you’re dealing with feelings of grief.

-Your local funeral home or place of worship may hold a memorial service in December.
+Your place of worship may hold a memorial service in December.
 Memorial services can be very comforting as you have the time to reflect and light a candle in your loved one’s memory.

 Set a place at the dinner table